• Skip to primary navigation

 This post may contain affiliate links.
 Please read my disclosure policy.

-Mutabbal is a very popular Middle Eastern dish that is made with roasted eggplants, garlic, tahini (sesame paste), lemon, and a pinch of salt!
-It’s a very simple recipe and it’s usually served as one of the starter dishes in the Arabic Mezza.
-I love this smooth dip so much and usually snack on it or have it for lunch with some freshly baked pita bread.
+Mutabal is a popular levantine dip made with roasted eggplant (aubergine), tahini (sesame paste), garlic, lemon juice, and a pinch of salt.
+It’s a simple, creamy dish that’s full of smoky flavor and usually served as part of a mezze spread.
+I personally love it so much that I often snack on it or enjoy it for lunch with warm, freshly baked pita bread.

 What does Mutabbal taste like?